MBJuric/kumuluzee-samples/kumuluzee-discovery/discovery-kubernetes/README.md

 ## Prerequisites

 In order to start this sample, you will have to setup a Kubernetes cluster and configure kubectl tool to use it.
-To run a local minikube cluster run following commands:
+To run a local minikube cluster execute the following commands:

 1. Start minikube cluster and configure kubectl to use it: